MichaelRSilva/personal-page/README.md

 8. To develop run `gulp watch`
 9. Export project to production run `gulp deploy-production`

+## Structure
+* utils: Has the project in Photoshop and several images that can be used for header background.
+* src: Has all project code

 ## Browser Support

 We do care about it.